learn-co-curriculum/selecting-single-elements-readme/README.md

 tags and look like this: `<h1>This Is My Title</h1>`.
 In our Ada Lovelace page, it looks like the title is "Ada Lovelace".

-### Identify the correct piece of HTML in the console
+### Identify The Correct Piece Of HTML In The Console

 To set up clarity of the next instructions, let's define some vocabulary.
 At the moment your browser is presenting information about Ada Lovelace in its